-Every day, the Lakeland Hills Family YMCA makes a positive and lasting impact on thousands of people in the Frederick area.
+Every day, the Lakeland Hills Family YMCA makes a positive and lasting impact on thousands of people in the Morris County area.
 From aquatics programs to senior wellness initiatives, Y programs and services strengthen the foundations of the community.

 As an inner-city kid, sport and competition was stickball and touch football in the street when bases and end zones were manhole covers and car door handles.

 The Passaic YMCA was for men and boys only at that time, and consisted primarily of a gym, a pool, and a lobby with pool and ping pong tables galore!
 The building was federalist by stature, brick, multi-story, though we never went upstairs (there were men my Dad’s age and older living there in single room apartments), and the smell of chlorine from the pool hit you as soon as you walked into our delight!
 The girls, well, if their parents could afford it, they went to the YWHA in town (Young Women’s Hebrew Association.)
 We sneaked in only once…